jacrys/bshambaugh/README.md

 ## Authenticating an IoT device and having it write data to database (while jumping from a LoRa Netowork to a Wifi Network)

+### Writing the data to the database, feeling exposed and unknown!
 - Trying and failing and failing...
 Blinky Project 1 or Connecting a Single Channel LoRa Network to a WiFi Network https://github.com/bshambaugh/blinky_project_ede_code